pkeffect/pkeffect.github.io/docs/scripts.md

 # Scripts
 ## Docker Project Deployment Windows
-The script below will creat a directory with the basic files for your project.
+The script below will create a directory with the basic files for your project.

 Copy and save as a ```.bat``` then click to run.
 ```